scriptzteam/mysqlibackwards/README.md

 Version 0.2 (BETA)

+**Why?**

+First, mysql_ functions are being deprecated, so it's a necessity to change to mysqli_ functions.

+Second, rewriting entire projects may not be an option for many of us.
+Possibly due to cost or time.
+But having a script that can be included at the top of your exiting script (mysqlibackwards.php), then rename mysql_ functions to mysqlii_ with a find-and-replace tool is a quick solution to the problem.

 **It is very important that you properly sanitize your SQL strings and add slashes where appropriate based on your web server's PHP, MySQL, and other server-specific settings to prevent SQL injection, etc.**

+**Always make backups of your DATABASE AND SCRIPTS before replacing function names or testing on a live database.**

 Currently supported mysql override functions and additional functions: